-(R = 1).
-However from a practical policy viewpoint, it is probably more justified to replace R by R/G in formula (7) and to use observed R and G in order to calibrate the formula.
+Which formula should be used?
+From a purely theoretical viewpoint, it is more natural to replace R by $\Delta RG^{-\gamma} = 1$ in formula (7), so as to entirely separate the issue of optimal capital accumulation from that of optimal redistribution.
+In effect, optimal capital accumulation is equivalent to removing all returns to capital in the no-growth model (R = 1).
+However, from a practical policy viewpoint, it is probably more justified to replace R by R/G in formula (7) and to use observed R and G to calibrate the formula.
 The issue of optimal capital accumulation is very complex, and there are many good reasons why the Modified Golden Rule $\Delta RG^{-\gamma} = 1$ does not seem to be followed in the real world.
 In practice, it is very difficult to know what the optimal level of capital accumulation really is.
-Maybe partly as a consequence, governments tend not to interfere too massively with the aggregate capital accumulation process and usually choose to let private forces deal with this complex issue (net government assets - positive or negative - are typically much smaller than net private assets).
+Maybe partly as a consequence, governments tend not to interfere too massively with the aggregate capital accumulation process and usually choose to let private forces deal with this complex issue (net government assets-positive or negative-are typically much smaller than net private assets).
 One pragmatic viewpoint is to take these reasons as given and impose period-by-period budget constraint (so that the government does not interfere at all with aggregate capital accumulation), and consider steady-state maximization, in which case we obtain formula (7) with R/G.

 Importantly, the return rate R and the growth rate G matter for optimal inheritance rates even in the case with dynamic efficiency.
-A larger R/G implies a higher level of aggregate bequest flows (Piketty 2011), and also a higher concentration of inherited wealth.
+A larger R/G implies a higher level of aggregate bequest flows (Piketty (2011)), and also a higher concentration of inherited wealth.
 Therefore, a larger R/G leads to smaller $\bar{b}^{\text{received}}$ and $\bar{b}^{\text{left}}$ and hence a higher $\tau_B$ .

-2.4 Role of Bi-Dimensional Inequality: Contrast with Farhi-Werning
+2.4.
+Role of Bi-Dimensional Inequality: Contrast With Farhi-Werning

-Our results on positive inheritance taxation (under specific redistributive social criteria) hinge crucially on the fact that, with inheritances, labor income is no longer a complete measure of life-time resources, i.e., that our model has bi-dimensional (labor income, inheritance) inequality.
+Our results on positive inheritance taxation (under specific redistributive social criteria) hinge crucially on the fact that, with inheritances, labor income is no longer a complete measure of lifetime resources, that is, our model has bi-dimensional (labor income, inheritance) inequality.

-To see this, consider the Farhi and Werning (2010)'s two-period model where each dynasty lasts for two generations with working parents starting with no bequests and children receiving bequests and never working.
+To see this, consider the two-period model of Farhi and Werning (2010), where each dynasty lasts for two generations with working parents starting with no bequests and children receiving bequests and never working.
 In this model, all parents have the same utility function, hence earnings and bequests are perfectly correlated so that inequality is uni-dimensional (and solely due to the earnings ability of the parent).
-This model can be nested within the class of economies we have considered by simply assuming that each dynasty is a succession of (nonoverlapping) two-period long parent-child pairs where children have zero wage rates and zero taste for bequests.
-Formally, preferences of parents have the form $V^P(c, \underline{b}, l)$ while preferences of children have the simpler form $V^C(c)$ .
-Because children are totally passive and just consume the net-of-tax bequests they receive, parents' utility functions are de-facto altruistic (i.e., depend on the utility of the child) in this model.
+This model can be nested within the class of economies we have considered by simply assuming that each dynasty is a succession of (non-overlapping) two-period-long parent-child pairs, where children have zero wage rates and zero taste for bequests.
+Formally, preferences of parents have the form $V^P(c, \underline{b}, l)$ , while preferences of children have the simpler form $V^C(c)$ .
+Because children are totally passive and just consume the net-of-tax bequests they receive, parents' utility functions are de facto altruistic (i.e., depend on the utility of the child) in this model.
 In general equilibrium, the parents and children are in equal proportion in any cross-section.
-Assuming dynamic efficiency $R\Delta = 1$ our previous formula (10) naturally applies to this specific model (appendix A.2).
+Assuming dynamic efficiency $R\Delta = 1$ , our previous formula (10) naturally applies to this specific model (Appendix A.2).